 Homemade Fig Bar with Homemade Fig Puree.
 I am a proud mom of two who always feel happy to make homemade healthy snacks for them.
-Most of the days, I spend more time in kitchen to cook, bake and feed my family with healthy homemade foods.
-So today’s recipe is one among the healthy category and which is none other than fig bars.
+Most of the days, I spend more time in the kitchen to cook, bake and feed my family with healthy homemade foods.
+So today’s recipe is one among that healthy category and which is none other than fig bars.

 Figs has lot of healthy benefits and mainly it is rich in fiber, calcium and iron, you can take fig in any form and this is one best way to feed figs for kids.
 It’s my second attempt in making fig bars at home, so I have shared step wise pictures from both the attempts.
 Also I do make fig puree at home ( i feel it is

 expensive at stores), if it’s time consuming you can buy puree from stores.

 I have mentioned medium level sugar in the detailed recipe below, so if you like to increase or decrease, please adjust it accordingly….My little one is not taking eggs in any form, so secretly adding eggs in bakes nowadays.
 If you like to skip eggs then you can very well do that instead add 2 Tbsp flax seed powder with 1/4 cup water or teaspoons of milk to bind the flour.